davepinch/pinchy.cc/content/fragments/the-mechanics-of-the-cartesian-grid/the-mechanics-of-the-cartesian-grid.md

 ---
 title: "The Mechanics of the Cartesian Grid"
-next: "somewhere in the outerverse are the mechanics"
+next: "somewhere in the universe are the mechanics"
 type: title
+tags:
+  - story prompt
 ---